 If listening to Lauds immediately after Matins, it is custom to skip the last part of Matins (Collect) after the Te Deum.

-The Martyrology heard in Prime is in a separate book.
-We recommend the one from Angelus Press.
+The Martyrology heard in Prime is in a separate source.
+We recommend the one from Angelus Press linked below.

 Please allow 2-3 minutes for the recordings to play, thank you for your patience